 - Photoshop may require that you reset the Scratch Disk preference [Potential solution]

-- Finder may not resolve aliases to files on a backup volume if those aliases were created on Snow Leopard or later.
+- Finder may not resolve aliases to files on a backup volume.
 Finder will give you the opportunity to "readdress" these aliases when you try to open them.

-- Network settings may not be respected on another Macintosh.
+- Network settings may not be respected on (or even migrated to) another Macintosh.
 If you have an extensive VPN configuration that you want to preserve, we recommend that you export those settings to a file before you lose access to the original Mac.

 - The Prevent App Nap setting applies to specific instances of applications, so this setting will not be applied to copies of an application (e.g. on a backup volume).